aaronhurt/zfs-replicate/README.md

 - Includes a `--status` option for XigmaNAS that can be used to email the last log output at your preferred schedule.
   Simply add it as a custom script in the email settings under "System > Advanced > Email Reports"

-## Experimental POSIX Support

-There is a new script called `zfs-replicate-posix.sh` that is POSIX compliant (sh|dash).
-This script was converted from the existing script with ChatGPT and then hand reviewed line-by-line for correctness and completion of parts that were left out from the ChatGPT conversion.
-This script is currently considered experimental, but feedback would be appreciated.

 ## FreeBSD Package

 This script is available in the FreeBSD [package and ports tree](https://www.freshports.org/sysutils/zfs-replicate/).